hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_G.md

 **Functional Description**

-This Data Item can take the value '0' (zero) in the following cases:
+This Data Item can take the value '0' (zero) in the following cases:<br /><br />
 a. a document number is missing (i.e. it shall not be filled in with a dummy number);
-b. the length of a document number exceeds the allowed 70 characters (i.e. it shall not be truncated).<br /><br />
+b. the length of a document number exceeds the allowed 70 characters (i.e. it shall not be truncated).
 A missing document reference number (due to the above or any other case) is not a valid reason for the rejection of this message.